Sebastian Kurz: Foreign minister

-In June 2015, Kurz proposed to readjust child benefits received by foreign EU citizens – who work in Austria but whose children remained in their home country – so that it would match the price level of their country.
+In June 2015, Kurz proposed to readjust child benefits received by foreign EU citizens – who work in Austria but whose children remain in their home country – so that it would match the price level of their country.
 In addition, European foreigners should "pay their fair share for a few years" before being eligible to enroll in Austrian social insurance programs.
 The Social Democratic Party (SPÖ) opposed this suggestion but agreed that the exploitation of child benefit programs needed to end.
 The Freedom Party (FPÖ) welcomed the proposal.
 The Green party accused Kurz of "adopting the FPÖ's hate mentality".

 At the end of June 2015, Kurz introduced a long-term policy plan to shut down embassies in Malta, Latvia, Lithuania, and Estonia by autumn 2018 and simultaneously open new ones in Belarus, Moldova, Georgia, Qatar, and Singapore.
 His plans also included a second Consulate General in China.